trainman419/python-cec/README.md

 ## Installing:

 ### Install dependencies
-To build python-cec, you need the latest version (2.1.0 or later) of the libcec development libraries:
+To build python-cec, you need version 1.6.1 or later of the libcec development libraries:

 On Gentoo:
 ```